Bob Warn Field at Sycamore Stadium

 Sycamore Stadium is a baseball stadium in Terre Haute, Indiana, United States.
 The venue is used by both the Indiana State Sycamores baseball team of the Missouri Valley Conference and the Terre Haute Rex of the college summer Prospect League.
 It has a capacity of 2,500 spectators.

-To date, it has hosted three Missouri Valley Conference Baseball Championships, 1982, 2014 and 2016.
+To date, it has hosted four Missouri Valley Conference Baseball Championships, 1982, 2014, 2016, and 2023.
+It has also served as a regional host of the 2023 NCAA baseball tournament.
 It regularly serves as a venue for IHSAA and American Legion Baseball tournaments.

 Field

 Since moving into Sycamore Field in 1978, Indiana State University has played over 850 baseball games at home and posted an outstanding record of 586–268–1 (.686).
 At the conclusion of the 2009 season, Sycamore Field was completely renovated and renamed Bob Warn Field at Sycamore Stadium in honor of Indiana State University's coach, Bob Warn.

 The field is also distinguishable, as it has an infield which is completely artificial turf and an outfield of natural grass.